 Why is network mapping essential for IT infrastructure management?

 Network maps are useful when network admins conduct performance monitoring processes to check each part of the network.
 These maps show where performance bottlenecks exist.
 Network performance monitoring provides network admins with visualizations for key metrics, such as the latency between the server and clients, bandwidth, throughput, and potential errors or failures.
-Proactive monitoring of networks using an efficient network mapping tool is vital for solving issues proactively.
+Proactive monitoring of networks using an efficient network mapping software is vital for solving issues proactively.

 Network mapping tools

 Network mapping software provides application tools to map a network visually.
 It maps and identifies node relationships and network connectivity to all devices.
-The network mapping tool sends special data packets and protocols to collect real-time data from connected devices.
+The network mapping software sends special data packets and protocols to collect real-time data from connected devices.
 The data is used by the mapping system to generate reports on networks.
 It monitors network performance, identifies network inefficiencies and bottlenecks, and discovers hidden network items.

 Using network mapper is vital for efficiently managing the network in an organization of any size.
 There are several different tools you could use, including some free network mapping software, but ManageEngine’s OpManager stands out due to its extensive feature list and ease of use.